AFRICA

 Phase II:

-COPROCOM/SUTEL may order Phase II via a reasoned decision.
-This decision must also include the additional information required to conduct the analysis of Phase II.
+COPROCOM may order phase II via a reasoned decision.
+This decision must also include the additional information required to conduct the analysis of phase II.

-The additional information must be filed by the Parties within 10 business days.
+The additional information must be filed by the Parties within 10 business days from receiving the reasoned decision.

 Assessment and remedies/decisions